viamrobotics/docs/docs/components/board/customlinux.md

 The pin mappings file describes the location of each GPIO pin on the board so that `viam-server` can access the pins correctly.

-On your `customlinux` board, create a file in your <file>/home/root</file> directory called <file>board.json</file> with your board's pin mappings.
+On your `customlinux` board, create a JSON file in the directory of your choice with your board's pin mappings.
-Use the template and example below to create a JSON file with a single key, `"pins"`, whose value is a list of objects that each represent a pin on the board.
+Use the template and example below to populate the JSON file with a single key, `"pins"`, whose value is a list of objects that each represent a pin on the board.

 {{< tabs >}}
 {{% tab name="Template" %}}